flowable/flowable-external-client-java/README.md

 ```

-### Local
+### Connection properties

-The following properties are example how you can connect to a Flowable instance running at `http://host.docker.internal:8090`
+The following properties show how you can connect to a Flowable instance running at `http://host.docker.internal:8090` using basic authentication:

 ```properties
 flowable.external.worker.rest.base-url=http://host.docker.internal:8090